Elaidzha1940/Elaidzha1940/README.md

 ### 👋🏻 Hi, I'm Elijah
 ### ⌨️ iOS Engineer | Swift · SwiftUI · UIKit

-- iOS Engineer with commercial experience building apps for companies and shipping personal products to the App Store.
+iOS Engineer with commercial experience building apps for companies worldwide and shipping personal products to the App Store.
-- Focused on performance, clean architecture, and smooth user experience in production apps.
+Focused on performance, clean architecture, and smooth user experience in production apps.

-- Experienced with 7–8 commercial iOS projects (NDA) and full App Store release cycles.
+Experienced with 7–8 commercial iOS projects (NDA) and multiple App Store releases, delivering apps used by real users.

 ---